 - Reflective DefenseRoE: Dazzled imposes a 20% miss chance, and since you use this when you’re targeted, you can potentially deflect the attack.
-The attacker does get a save against your Class DC, so spellcasters (who typically don’t have a Class DC) may be unable to use it.
+The attacker does get a save against your Class DC, so spellcasters (who typically don’t advance their Class DC past Trained) may struggle to use it.
 Other options in the same book explicitly specify when you can choose your Class DC or your Spellcasting DC, and this may be an intentional Exception.

 - Conductor’s RedirectionRoE: You have damage resistance, so redirecting damage at an enemy will typically hurt them more than it hurts you.
 Still, the 10-foot range is extremely limited so you’ll struggle to use this consistently unless you’re having your allies intentionally target you with lightning damage.
 You might do things like have an ally cast Lightning Arc to target you and your target, then use Conductor’s Redirection to get even more damage on your enemy.
 But that’s a lot of risk for a relatively small amount of damage.
 It’s also unclear if the damage is redirected before or after applying your resistance, so having resistance to lightning damage may actually make this worse.

 - Genie Weapon FlourishAG (Geniekin): Critical Specialization effects are excellent, and not all weapon-using classes get them.

 - Precious AlloysRoE: Great for exploiting vulnerabilities, but it’s also be difficult to predict which metal type will be heflpul unless your campaign has a consistent, recurring type of villain.
 At high levels, adamantine makes it easy to smash objects with your bare hands.
 This feat is fantastic for monks.